 The minimum conservation reference size for bass retained is 42cm.

-Please follow the links below to download printable posters for the 2020 bass measures:
+Please follow the links below to download printable posters for the 2022 recreational bass measures:

 These posters can also be obtained from the Eastern IFCA office on request – see the contact us section to get in touch.